xsahil03x/Vividity/README.md

 ## How to run the app

 - Clone the repository
+- Either skip twitter login or Replace Twitter API key and Secret in strings.xml (2nd and 3rd string resource in strings.xml)
 - Build app
 - run the `./gradlew :app:installRelease` command

-(No need to create any separate project or anything)
+(No need to create any separate firebase project or signing key)

 ## Features